Cubix-Dev/SNext/README.md

 ### BUILDING SNEXT (this might take a while)

-  Windows:
+#### Windows

-  navigate to the directory that you downloaded/cloned SNext to.
+  Navigate to the directory that you downloaded/cloned SNext to.
 Then right click on the file called `install.ps1` and click on 'Run with Powershell'.
 If you get an error about security, see [this](https://www.danielengberg.com/powershell-check-execution-policy/).

-   Linux:
+#### Linux

-   navigate to the directory that you downloaded/cloned SNext to.
+  Navigate to the directory that you downloaded/cloned SNext to.
 Then open it in the terminal and run: `sh install.sh`.

 ### HOSTING SNEXT (much faster but only meant for temporary changes)